 Common Terms and Definitions Term Definition Railway Undertaking Operating Managers (RUOMs) Company or organization that operates trains or provides rail transport services.
-Traffic Management System (TMS) It provides permanent control across the network, automatically sets routes for trains logs train movements, and detects and solves potential conflicts.
-Co-learning Co-learning indicates that human or Al in a team has the ability to interact, learn from/with, and grow with their collaborator.
-Co-learning aims to support two dynamic, growing entities to build mutual understanding, facilitate mutual benefit, and enable mutual growth over time.
+Traffic Management System (TMS) Provides permanent control across the network, automatically sets routes for trains and logs train movements as well as detects and solves potential conflicts.
+Co-learning Co-learning indicate that human or AI in a team has the ability that can interact and learn from/with, and grow with their collaborator.
+The goal of co-learning is to support two dynamic growing entities to build mutual understanding, facilitate mutual benefit, and enable mutual growth over time.
 Source: Huang, Y. C., Cheng, Y. T., Chen, L. L., Hsu, J. Y. J. (2019).
-Human-Al Co-learning for data-driven Al. arXiv preprint arXiv:1910.12544.
+Human-AI Co-learning for data-driven AI. arXiv preprint arXiv:1910.12544.
 Trains re-scheduling Monitoring the movement of trains on a railway network and reacting to unexpected events, such as signal failures, track blockages, or weather events that disrupt operations, to other significant delays, and proactively to predicted deviations that affect planned operations.
 Re-scheduling measures include changing a train's speed, path, or platform for stopping.